damianhakert/damianhakert.github.io/source/jobs/production-engineer/index.html.md

 * Have an interest in distributed systems and a solid understanding of how modern web stacks are built, and why.
 * Know what is the use of config management systems like Chef (the one we use)
 * Have strong programing skills - Ruby and/or Go (for operations and infrastructure projects respectively)
-* Have a sense for scale either.
 * Hold yourself to a high bar when working in production environments.
 * Have an urge to collaborate and communicate asynchronously.
+* Have an urge to document all the things so you don't need to learn the same thing twice.
 * Have a proactive, go-for-it attitude.
 When you see something broken, you can't help but fix it.
-* Have an urgency for delivering quickly and iterating fast.
+* Have an urge for delivering quickly and iterating fast.
-* You share our [values](/handbook/#values), and work in accordance with those values.
+* Share our [values](/handbook/#values), and work in accordance with those values.

 ## Projects you could work on: